What is learned helplessness?

 2. A child who struggles to perform well in school gives up trying to improve.

-3. An older person who loses independence or mobility gives up on the more minor things they could still do.
+3. An older person who loses independence or mobility gives up on minor things they could still do.

-4. An overweight person gives up trying to lose weight after failed attempts to do so.
+4. An overweight person gives up trying to lose weight after failed attempts.

 How victims of domestic violence develop learned helplessness: